 As the brisket cooks in the smoker the rub is going to set up and the crust is going to take on a beautiful reddish/mahogany color.
 If you do not wrap the brisket then the color is going to continue to darken and it can end up looking like a meteorite.

 Whether you are cooking “Low and Slow” or “Hot and Fast” it takes many hours to cook a brisket (check out my article How Long to Smoke a Brisket for more information).
-When a brisket is wrapped it holds in heat and speeds up the cook.
+When a brisket is wrapped it holds in heat and speeds up the cooking time.

 Wrapping in Aluminum Foil vs Butcher Paper